iansinnott/express-middleware-lecture/README.md

 ## Routes are just more middleware

 Usually when we talk about Express we talk about routes and middleware as separate, because conceptually they are.
 A "route" typically means the end of the middleware stack, the last response handler that is called and that decides ultimately how to respond to the request.
-However, to understand express it's important to undertand that routes themselves are also "middleware"—simply functions that get called under certain circumstances.
+However, to understand Express it's important to understand that routes themselves are also "middleware"—simply functions that get called under certain circumstances.

 As an example, take a look at these two completely equivalent "routes".
 One is written as you would normally write a route, using `app.get` while the other is written as middleware, but the effect is exactly the same: